 Mr. Arnold J. Warren ‘36

-For generous self giving as a valued, loving friend, respected civic leader, inspiring and gifted musician, and caring servant of God, and for loyal, consistent support of Waldorf College.
+For generous self giving as a valued, loving friend, respected civic leader, inspiring and gifted musician, and caring servant of God, and for loyal, consistent support of Waldorf University.

 Mrs. Connie Fredrickson Danielson ‘36

-For untiring devotion to church and community as a respected music teacher, committed to the ideals of Waldorf College.
+For untiring devotion to church and community as a respected music teacher, committed to the ideals of Waldorf University.

 Mr. Selmer Norland ‘36